 Aging doesn’t happen in a straight line.
 One moment, you feel strong and energetic; the next, fatigue, stress, or hormonal shifts seem to age you overnight.
 But what if aging follows predictable milestones—and you could adjust your habits at each stage to stay younger, sharper, and more resilient?

-Dr. Tsung-Han Chou, an attending physician at Taiwan’s Mingtang Traditional Chinese Medicine Clinic, says that wellness is never a one-size-fits-all solution.
-In an episode of “Health 1+1” on NTD, a sister outlet of The Epoch Times, he explains that each decade of life brings unique biological and emotional challenges—and requires its own strategy for preserving vitality.
+Dr. Tsung-Han Chou, an attending physician at Taiwan’s Mingtang Traditional Chinese Medicine Clinic, said that wellness is never one-size-fits-all.
+In an episode of “Health 1+1” on NTD, a sister outlet of The Epoch Times, he explained that each decade of life brings unique biological and emotional challenges—and requires its own strategy for preserving vitality.

 Chou identifies two major turning points in the aging process: “The first comes after having children, and the second is menopause.”